FourBoiga/engineering-portfolio/rf-antenna-6ghz/README.md

 ---

+## Model Assumptions and Limitations

+- Perfect Electric Conductor (PEC) assumptions used for antenna surfaces
+- No dielectric losses or surface roughness modeled
+- Ideal connector and feed transition
+- No manufacturing tolerances considered
+- No environmenta effects (temperature, humidity, nearby objects)

+These assumptions result in optimistic performance compared to real-world implementation and will be addressed in future iterations once real world data is gathered on the antenna.

+---

 ## Engineering Analysis

 The antenna demonstrates strong performance across multiple key metrics.
 The input impedance is close to 50 Ω with minimal reactive component, enabling efficient power transfer.
 The -35 dB S11 indicates extremely low reflection at the operating frequency.